bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 In addition to being deeply rooted in music, Coughlin is a self-taught programmer and has created various [websites and tools][coughlin-websites].

+Thinking back on it, I am pretty used I used Coughlin's staff creator for my research project back in undergrad.

 ### [[Nick Caldwell]][nick-caldwell]
 Nick Caldwell works in Silicon Valley as the Vice President of Engineering for Reddit.
 He previously held a high level position as a General Manager at Microsoft <sup>[[X]](#caldwell-origins)</sup>.
 Growing up, Caldwell had a variety of interests, including academics, video games, [BBSs][bbs-wiki], basketball ... and yes, the saxophone<sup>[[X]](#caldwell-origins)[[X]](#caldwell-career-journey)</sup>.